 Artificial radioisotopes, among which those for medical use, are mainly produced by research reactors.

 Currently more than 80% of the medical radioisotopes are produced by research reactors.
 The remaining isotopes are made with particle accelerators, mostly with circular accelerators (cyclotrons) and sometimes with linear accelerators (linac), or by other methods.
 Medical isotope-production is used by the nuclear industry as PR for nuclear research reactors.

 The Laka report is answering the key question: Is it possible to ban the use of research reactors for the production of medical radioisotopes?

 The answer is Yes!

-Radioisotope production with cyclotrons offers many advantages over a nuclear reactor.
+Radioisotope production with particle accelerators offers many advantages over production with a nuclear reactor:

-- Firstly, the volume of radioactive waste produced by cyclotrons is far less and much less hazardous than the radioactive waste of research reactors;
+- The volume of radioactive waste produced by cyclotrons is far less and much less hazardous than the radioactive waste of research reactors;

-- Secondly, the production is decentralized.
+- The production is decentralized.
 Cyclotrons are located hospital-based, by which the delivery of pharmaceuticals to patients is much more secured.
 In addition the risk of transport accidents is practically zero;

-- Thirdly, there are no risks due to nuclear-power accidents, because there is no need for controlled chain reactions;
+- There are no risks due to nuclear-power accidents, because there is no need for controlled chain reactions;

-- Fourthly, there is no nuclear proliferation risk.
+- There is no risk for nuclear proliferation.